New bin service

 |Catherine Field, Currans Hill (part of), Mount Annan (part of), Oran Park||Friday|

 - Friday Waste Collection Map

-The Alternative Waste Treatment Facility is a fully integrated waste management site and has been designed to process recyclables, organics including green waste and mixed solid waste.
-The facility accepts this material from Camden, Campbelltown City, Wollondilly and Wingecarribee Local Government Areas.
+The Alternative Waste Treatment Facility is a fully integrated waste management site and has been designed to process recyclables, organics including green waste, and mixed solid waste.
+The facility accepts this material from Camden, Campbelltown, Wollondilly and Wingecarribee Local Government Areas.

-Location: Spring Farm Resource Recovery Park, 275 Richardson Road, Spring Farm NSW 2570.
+Location: Spring Farm Resource Recovery Park, 20 Barrow Road, Spring Farm NSW 2570.

 For further information in relation to trading hours and accepted items call 1300 651 116 or visit the Suez website.

 Our collections start from 5am to ensure we can conduct our collections safely and effectively before peak traffic times in the morning.
 This allows us to ensure access to some of our more difficult areas across the local government area.
 We understand the inconvenience our collections place on our residents and the impact of noise during the early hours of the morning, however it is essential to deliver the service.

 Council’s waste trucks are maintained on a routine basis to ensure they are operating at optimum performance and are roadworthy according to RMS requirements.
 The trucks also adhere to EPA standards that prescribe permissible levels of generated noise.

 Unlike other sources of noise, the noise generated from waste collections is viewed as being incidental and isolated, that does not continue for an extended period of time in one location, unlike the use of power tools in the construction of a house.
 Due to this, Council is permitted to commence waste collection before the 7am start time that is imposed on other generators of noise.